 Three hundred years ago, gundalows like the Piscataqua and the Edward H. Adams were a popular mode of travel and transported goods throughout the rivers of the Great Bay watershed.

-The gundalow is a flat bottom cargo vessel, up to 70 feet long.
+The gundalow is a flat bottom cargo vessel, up to 70 feet (21 m) long.
 They characteristically employed tidal currents for propulsion, shipping a single lateen sail to harness favorable winds.

 These days there are only two, lovingly re-created by shipbuilders to honor the important role the ships played in the area’s commerce.